 I’m a member of the British Association of Counselling and Psychotherapy (MBACP) and an accredited member of the National Counselling and Psychotherapy Society (MNCPS Acc.), and I’m accredited at practitioner level with the European Mentoring and Coaching Council.

-I’m experienced in working with subjects more specific to life as a musician such as self-esteem, inner critic, status, identity, fame, performance anxiety, relationships with band members and fans, burnout, social media and more.
+I’m experienced in working with subjects relevant to life as a musician such as self-esteem, inner critic, status, identity, fame, performance anxiety, relationships with band members and fans, burnout, social media and more.

 Beyond that, I can apply my understanding of your unique circumstances as we work through the broader kind of issues that life can throw at anyone.